Week 5: Working with Tabular Data in Python with Pandas¶

 max | 80.000000 | 85.000000 |

-Exercise 4: Print out the city with minimum temperature.¶
+Exercise 4: Print the city name with the lowest temperature (3 points)¶

 1.7 Modifying Pandas DataFrame¶